cheind/magic-texture/README.md

 # magic-texture
-Generates psychedelic color textures in the spirit of Blender's magic texture shader
+Generates psychedelic color textures in the spirit of Blender's magic texture shader using Python/Numpy.